aceinnolab/Inkycal/README.md

 via [Github Sponsors](https://github.com/sponsors/aceisace).
 This helps keep up maintenance costs, implement new features and fixing bugs.
 Please choose the one-time sponsor option and select the one with the plug-and-play version of Inkycal.
 Then, send your email-address to which InkycalOS-Lite should be sent.
+Alternatively, you can also use the paypal.me link and send the same amount as Github sponsors to get access to InkycalOS-Lite!

 ## Main features